mskill/malika/GitHub_adddel_branch_NewVersion.md

+## Hands-o Lab 2: Add branch to repository and creating the PUSH/PULL request

-# Creating and deleting branches within your repository
+### Creating and deleting branches within your repository

 You can create or delete branches directly on GitHub.